Extreme ultraviolet lithography: Light source power, throughput, and uptime

 Neutral atoms or condensed matter cannot emit EUV radiation.
 Ionization must precede EUV emission in matter.
 The thermal production of multicharged positive ions is only possible in a hot dense plasma, which itself strongly absorbs EUV.
-As of 2016, the established EUV light source is a laser-pulsed tin plasma.
-The ions absorb the EUV light they emit, and are easily neutralized by electrons in the plasma to lower charge states which produce light mainly at other, unusable wavelengths, which results in a much reduced efficiency of light generation for lithography at higher plasma power density.
+As of 2025, the established EUV light source is a laser-pulsed tin plasma.
+The ions absorb the EUV light they emit and are easily neutralized by electrons in the plasma to lower charge states, which produce light mainly at other, unusable wavelengths, resulting in a much reduced efficiency of light generation for lithography at higher plasma power density.

 The throughput is tied to the source power, divided by the dose.
 A higher dose requires a slower stage motion (lower throughput) if pulse power cannot be increased.

-EUV collector reflectivity degrades ~0.1-0.3% per billion 50 kHz pulses (~10% in ~2 weeks), leading to loss of uptime and throughput, while even for the first few billion pulses (within one day), there is still 20% (+/-10%) fluctuation.
+EUV collector reflectivity degrades ~0.1–0.3% per billion 50 kHz pulses (~10% in ~2 weeks), leading to loss of uptime and throughput, while even for the first few billion pulses (within one day), there is still 20% (±10%) fluctuation.
 This could be due to the accumulating Sn residue mentioned above which is not completely cleaned off.
-On the other hand, conventional immersion lithography tools for double patterning provide consistent output for up to a year.
+On the other hand, conventional immersion lithography tools for double-patterning provide consistent output for up to a year.

 Recently, the NXE:3400B illuminator features a smaller pupil fill ratio (PFR) down to 20% without transmission loss.
 PFR is maximized and greater than 0.2 around a metal pitch of 45 nm.

 Due to the use of EUV mirrors which also absorb EUV light, only a small fraction of the source light is finally available at the wafer.
-There are 4 mirrors used for the illumination optics, and 6 mirrors for the projection optics.
+There are 4 mirrors used for the illumination optics and 6 mirrors for the projection optics.
 The EUV mask or reticle is itself an additional mirror.
-With 11 reflections, only ~ 2% of the EUV source light is available at the wafer.
+With 11 reflections, only ~2% of the EUV source light is available at the wafer.

+The throughput is determined by the EUV resist dose, which in turn depends on the required resolution.
+A dose of 40 mJ/cm2 is expected to be maintained for adequate throughput.

 Tool uptime

 The EUV light source limits tool uptime besides throughput.
 In a two-week period, for example, over seven hours downtime may be scheduled, while total actual downtime including unscheduled issues could easily exceed a day.
 A dose error over 2% warrants tool downtime.

+The wafer exposure throughput steadily expanded up to around 1000 wafers per day (per system) over the 2019–2022 period, indicating substantial idle time, while at the same time running >120 wafers per day on a number of multipatterned EUV layers, for an EUV wafer on average.